 January 22, 1910 – Standard Oil of California strikes Oil

 After several attempts, Standard Oil Company of California drilled its first successful oil well.
 The discovery came in the Midway-Sunset field after a consolidation between Pacific Coast Oil Company (see First California Oil Well) and Standard Oil Company of Iowa created the Standard Oil Company of California.
 The new company, Socal (now Chevron), needed more oil since it had “stepped up its marketing efforts, particularly in gasoline sales, which nearly doubled between 1906 and 1910,” notes a Chevon company history.
 “Until now, Standard had left the hunt for oil to others.”
 The Kern County gusher produced 1,500 barrels of oil a day.

-January 23, 1895 – Standard Oil closes Oil Exchanges
+January 23, 1895 – Standard Oil of New Jersey closes Oil Exchanges